aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/new-features/aspose-cells-for-reporting-services-report-designer/support-shared-datasets/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

+## Overview

-Aspose.Cells for Reporting Services supports SSRS 2008 R2 shared datasets.
-When the Aspose.Cells Report Designer opens a report definition file that includes shared datasets, it can automatically retrieve dataset information, which includes fields from the report server.
+Aspose.Cells for Reporting Services fully supports **SSRS 2008 R2 shared datasets**.
+When the Aspose.Cells Report Designer opens a report definition (`.rdl`) that references a shared dataset, it automatically retrieves the dataset’s schema—including field names and data types—directly from the Report Server.